Welcome to the world of botanical drinks and edible landscapes!

 This is where we are going to open-source all of our knowledge around food-forestry, fermentation, brewing and gardening.

-We are currently growing a Drink Forest @ Field House in Brighton.
 Drink Forests are edible plant landscapes, recreational green spaces and low maintenance productive wildlife gardens.
 In Drink Forests you can see, smell, hear, touch and taste all the flavours of the seasons.
 We are on a mission to plant Food and Drink Forests far and wide and this starts with knowledge-sharing to grow a community that can make this idea a reality.

 Let's start with Kombucha!